Have questions or wish to discuss protection options for your property? Please contact us!

 Conservation easements are voluntary agreements through which landowners limit the use and development of property in order to permanently preserve its natural or cultural features for public benefit.
 A conservation easement is a legally binding and recorded document.
 Learn more about conservation easements.

-How do I know that the land is protected forever?
+How do landowners know their property is protected forever?

 When the Land Trust accepts a conservation easement, it is also accepting the perpetual responsibility to steward that property indefinitely.
 That means that the Land Trust will work with all future landowners to ensure that the conservation values protected by the easement are protected in perpetuity.
 We do this through regular annual monitoring visits, by staying in touch with landowners, and by being prepared to defend the easement terms legally if necessary.